flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

     ![apu-fire-test](../assets/beginner-guide/starting-aircraft/apu-fire-test.png){loading=lazy valign=top align=center width=49%}
     ![apu-fire-test-ecam](../assets/beginner-guide/starting-aircraft/apu-fire-test-ecam.png){loading=lazy valign=top align=center width=49%}

-If External Power is not available at this point, we do a batteries only fire test.
+If external power is not available at this point, we do a batteries only fire test.
 In this case only the fire panel buttons will show the test lights.
 The ECAM remains dark.

 #### APU